-Of those around 80,000 would be killed in the assault – many to be repatriated back to their families and loved ones, some buried (at least temporarily) where they fell, many others gathered into mass graves across the former Nazi capital – to be laid to rest eternally on German soil – in a series of three huge cemeteries.
+Of those, around 80,000 would be killed in the assault – many to be repatriated back to their families and loved ones, some buried (at least temporarily) where they fell, many others gathered into mass graves across the former Nazi capital – to be laid to rest eternally on German soil – in a series of three huge cemeteries.

 The largest of them, to be found in the south east of the city, is in the idyllic setting of Treptower Park.

-It serves as the final resting place for around 7,000 officers and soldiers of the Red Army, it is also considered the main commemorative memorial in the city for fallen Soviet soldiers.
-And thus the focus of annual commemorations that take place every year on May 8th the celebrate the end of the Second World War in Europe and the capitulation of Nazi Germany.
+It serves as the final resting place for around 7,000 officers and soldiers of the Red Army and is considered the main commemorative memorial in the city for fallen Soviet soldiers.
+Thus the focus of annual commemorations that take place every year on May 8th to celebrate the capitulation of Nazi Germany.

-While impressive enough in its size and design, the memorial in Treptower Park is actually part of a series of three such memorials – a triptych that stretches from the city of Magnitogorsk, located on the eastern side of the extreme southern extent of the Ural Mountains – through the city of Volgograd (previously known as Stalingrad) and on to Berlin.
+While impressive enough in its size and design, the memorial in Treptower Park is actually the final part of a series – a triptych that stretches from the city of Magnitogorsk, located on the eastern side of the extreme southern extent of the Ural Mountains – through the city of Volgograd (previously known as Stalingrad) and on to Berlin.

 It is often speculated that the red marble used in the construction of the Soviet War Memorial In Treptower Park came from Adolf Hitler's chancellory.

 Finally in Berlin – at Treptower Park – the sword is being driven into the ground by a 12 metre tall Soviet soldier standing over a broken swastika.
-This statue is the final element in the memorial – situated in the most south eastern point of the grounds.
+This statue is the centrepiece of the memorial – situated in the most south eastern point of the grounds.

-Whether there is any truth in the story, his image and rumoured actions are now immortalised in this giant bronze sculpture.
+Whether there is any truth in the story, his rumoured actions are now immortalised in this giant bronze sculpture through local lore.